 About Me

 I am a Ph.D. student at the Graph Machine Learning Group, within the Swiss AI lab IDSIA and USI - Università della Svizzera italiana (Switzerland), under the supervision of Prof. Cesare Alippi.
-Additionally, I am enrolled in the ELLIS Ph.D. program under the joint supervision of Prof. Cesare Alippi and Prof. Michael Bronstein.
+Additionally, I am enrolled in the ELLIS Ph.D. program under the joint supervision of Prof. Alippi and Prof. Michael Bronstein.
+I have been a visiting researcher at the University of Oxford with Prof. Bronstein.

 Previously, I obtained BSc (2017) and MSc (2020) degrees in Computer Science and Engineering at Politecnico di Milano (IT).
 My master thesis project has been supervised by Prof. Nicola Gatti.